 Best First Quadcopter for Beginners

-It’s always a good idea to get a cheap, robust “ready to fly” mini quad to start with.
+It’s always a good idea to get a cheap, robust “ready to fly” mini quad to start with while you’re learning how to fly a drone.
 It’s also a good choice for presents and gifts for someone who wants to get into this hobby.
 They are usually under $50, so it’s easier to deal with if you crash, than having a $500 quad.
 Also they are a lot smaller and lighter, it causes a lot less damage to people or objects.

 Although there are expensive and advanced flight controllers and copters that offer amazing GPS stability and assisted flying modes, you still need to be a good pilot to handle all sorts of situations.
 I don’t remember how many times I have seen someone posting a request online looking for a missing “fly-away” Phantom, or a picture of their wrecked costly quadcopter after maiden flight.
 I bet a high percentage of these incidents were due to inexperienced pilots.
 It might save you money to go straight to the quadcopter or setup you want, but learning on smaller, more crash-resistant nano quads benefit you in the long run.